Best dog food delivery services: Pet Plate, Ollie and more

 With most of us on lockdown and doing our best to #socialdistance, #flattenthecurve and not #loseourminds, limiting trips to the store is one of the best moves you can make.
 But we still gotta eat -- and so do dogs -- so if you're a dog owner, you may want to consider one of these convenient dog food delivery services for your pet's meals during coronavirus quarantine.
 All the pet supply companies listed are still operating at full force and our recommendations remain up to date.
 Look carefully as many of them, including Spot and Tango and NomNomNow, have big first-time order discounts -- you can get as much as 30% off your total cart.

 Humans have gone totally gaga over meal delivery services.
 Now, it's Fido's turn to try one, as pet food is experiencing its own food delivery renaissance.
-But your furry friend isn't picky, so how do you choose which delivery service should be bringing fresh dog food straight to your door?
+But your furry friend isn't picky, so how do you, as the responsible dog parent, choose which delivery service should be bringing fresh dog food straight to your door?

 Read more: Gourmet dog treats we'd totally sneak a bite of